 I often say that the definition of what’s expensive is different for everyone.
 It depends on where you come from and what you are comparing with.
 However, when it comes to budgeting for Iceland, no matter where you come from, or what you compare it to, traveling in Iceland is expensive.

 Disclaimer.
 Note that the prices indicated here are correct at the time of writing, winter of 2018.
-Exchange rate is used just for your information, based on the daily rate mid October 2018, when Icelandic krona was quite weak.
+The exchange rate is used just for your information, based on the daily rate mid-October 2018, when Icelandic krona was quite weak.
 Weak krona means that it’s cheaper to go to Iceland now than it was a year ago, but the currency rate fluctuates quite a lot, so it will undoubtedly change again.
 You can check current exchange rates on Google.

 Iceland money FAQ